softeng-feup/open-cx-working-title/README.md

 ---

 ## Product Vision
-An app that improves the interaction between the speaker and the audiance or vice-versa, allowing for the sepaker to easily change slides, start games and videos or send links to his/hers guests from a smartphone.
+An app that improves the interaction between the speaker and the audience or vice-versa, allowing for the speaker to easily change slides, start games and videos or send links to his/hers guests from a smartphone.
+The users are also able to comments about the conferences, so that the speaker has a good amount of feedback.
+The speaker is capable of checking and setting timers to help his/hers presentation.

 ---
 ## Elevator Pitch